-Once you remove the cap, step away quickly.
-The clog will probably have caused waste to build up, and once you remove the cap, it will come spilling out quickly.
-Allow the pipe to drain completely before you try to do anything else.
-This is where the waterproof boots and gloves will come in handy.
+Once you remove the cleanout cap, step away quickly.
+The clog will probably have caused waste to build up.
+Once you remove the cap, it may come spilling out quickly.

 Once the pipe has finished draining, begin to gently feed the auger into the opening.
 Make sure to read the instructions before you begin; each pipe snake will have slightly different instructions.

-Feed the auger slowly into the pipe until you reach the clog.
+Feed the auger slowly into the pipe until you reach the sewer line clog.
 You’ll know you’ve hit it when the snake becomes hard to move.
 There might be more than one clog, but work your way down the sewer line to fully clean it out.

 4. Run the Tool Until All Clogs are Gone

 Run the auger until you don’t feel any more resistance, and the water build up in the pipe is gone.